BeardScript/nodejs-game-server/README.md

 # nodejs-game-server
 A Node JS game server framekork, created on top of socket.io.

+##WARNING!!
+This is still in a very early stage of development and subject to changes.

 ## introduction
 This module is being developed with the intention of providing out-of-the-box functionality for game servers.
 Good part of it was already being developed locally so mostly this project is about putting already-created functionality together, as an API.